evelynluw/canvas-assignments-downloader/README.md

 `>>> mkdir assignments/files`

 ## 1. Download all the assignment files
 Download all the assignment pages in html format and move into the `assignments/files` directory.
+Download `scrap.py` into the `assignments` dir.

 An easy way to do this is to use a browser extension.
 E.g. [Chrono Download Manager](https://chrome.google.com/webstore/detail/chrono-download-manager/mciiogijehkdemklbdcbfkefimifhecn).
 In Sniffer->Other, choose all the assignment pages needed and hit `Download All!`.